Dual-domain Multi-path Self-supervised Diffusion Model for Accelerated MRI Reconstruction: Introduction

-Recently, diffusion model has gained significant attention for their ability to produce high-quality, highly detailed images~\cite{yang2023diffusion}.
+Recently, diffusion models have gained significant attention for their ability to produce high-quality, highly detailed images~\cite{yang2023diffusion, ho2020denoising, song2020denoising}.
 In the accelerated MRI domain, these models have been adapted to address various reconstruction challenges through diverse approaches.
-In methods leveraging diffusion-based priors, Jiang et al.~\cite{gungor2023adaptive} introduce AdaDiff, which employs adaptive diffusion priors through an unconditional generative image prior and a two-phase reconstruction approach, achieving robust and high-quality reconstructions.
+In methods that leverage diffusion-based priors, Jiang et al.~\cite{gungor2023adaptive} introduce AdaDiff, which employs adaptive diffusion priors through an unconditional generative image prior and a two-phase reconstruction approach, achieving robust and high-quality reconstructions.
 Similarly, Guan et al.~\cite{guan2024correlated} propose the Correlated and Multi-Frequency Diffusion Model (CM-DM), utilizing multi-frequency priors to constrain noise distributions and improve convergence efficiency, effectively balancing noise suppression and detail preservation.
 While these approaches demonstrate the power of incorporating explicit priors, their performance may depend on the quality and generality of the prior assumptions.
 To address this limitation, recent studies have explored methods that focus instead on optimizing reconstruction directly in the single domain.
 For example, in the image domain, Ozturkler et al.~\cite{ozturkler2023smrd} develop a regularized 3D diffusion model combined with an optimization method for 3D MRI reconstruction, enhancing image quality and reducing noise without requiring strong prior constraints.
 Additionally, Geng et al.~\cite{geng2024dp} propose DP-MDM, a detail-preserving framework that employs multiple diffusion models to extract structural and high-frequency features, significantly improving the recovery of fine anatomical details for diagnostic applications.
-While these methods focus on the image domain reconstruction, diffusion model also shows promising results in the k-space domain.
+While these methods focus on the image domain reconstruction, the diffusion model also shows promising results in the k-space domain.
 For example, Ravula et al.~\cite{ravula2023optimizing} explore the theoretical foundations of diffusion models for compressed sensing MRI, proposing a novel optimization strategy that embeds k-space projection operators into the reverse diffusion process.
+Despite the fact that these works have eliminated the requirements of prior assumptions, their methods are generally supervised approaches, meaning that fully-sampled data with long scanning time is necessary for supervised training.
+Recently, the self-supervised diffusion model has gained increasing attention.
+Very recently, Mojtaba Safari et al.\cite{safari2025self} proposed a self-supervised adversarial diffusion model, called SSDA-MRI, which integrates an adversarial mapper to capture the conditional distribution in the reverse diffusion process.
+The method accelerates data acquisition without requiring fully-sampled datasets.
+Similarly, Harry et al.\cite{gao2025self} integrated diffusion bridges that learns directly from undersampled measurements by designing a new sub-sampling–based diffusion bridge, which reduces the reliance on fully-sampled k-space data for training.
+There are also some works that apply the score-based diffusion model, which has recently been applied to MR reconstruction and has shown promising results in reconstruction accuracy and generalization ability\cite{chung2022score}.
+For instance, Cui et al.\cite{cui2022self} proposed Self-Score, a score-based diffusion model for MRI reconstruction that requires only undersampled data, which first infers the full MR image distribution from undersampled data from Bayesian deep learning, then integrates it with a score-based diffusion model.
+Similarly, yet more recently, Liu et al.\cite{liu2025score} proposed a self-supervised joint diffusion model (SSJDM) that learns from undersampled k-space measurements using a Bayesian CNN and a score-based diffusion model trained on multi-contrast data, enabling high-quality 3D cardiac MRI reconstruction.